Hi, I'm Eric Koester

 Yup I've worked on a bunch of different things at my own companies and with others -- so I created this little timeline to help show how it all connects.

 Kingmaker Labs is a startup studio.
-We develop innovative products and solutions for customers/clients and internally.
+We invest, incubate, ideate, accelerate and explore new ideas.
+We also develop innovative products and solutions for customers/clients and internally.
+We are currently incubating projects and are looking for collaborators.

 I teach several courses in the School of Business -- Startup Factory (MBA program); Lean Entrepreneur/Launching the Venture (Undergraduate Certificate of Entrepreneurship); and Entrepreneurship Institute (High School Summer Program).
 I also serve as an Entrepreneur-In-Residence and was named the Outstanding Professor of Entrepreneurship in 2014.